laurthompson0/school_projects/README.md

 **Project Description**:
-This consists of five smaller projects written for my Systems Programming course in which I learned how to utilize various aspeects of the Linux operating system programmatically including searching a filesystem, creating and synchronizing threads, signal handling,
+This consists of five smaller projects written for my Systems Programming course in which I learned how to utilize various aspects of the Linux operating system programmatically including searching a filesystem, creating and synchronizing threads, signal handling,